jgerstmayr/EXUDYN/docs/RST/items/ObjectContactSphereTriangle.rst

 ObjectContactSphereTriangle
 ===========================

-[UNDER DEVELOPMENT] A simple contact connector between a sphere (marker0) and a triangle (marker1).
+A simple contact connector between a sphere (marker0) and a triangle (marker1).
 Penalty-based contact is computed from penetration of the sphere with the triangle, including contact with edges if desired.

 Author: Gerstmayr Johannes